 But not all Fortnite tier 100 skins are created equal.
 From Season 2 to Chapter 2 (there was no Battle Pass in Season 1), we’ve had a broad variety of skins ranging from very obvious movie nods to viking warriors.
-Season 8 saw the introduction of the very first female tier 100 skin, but every other skin to date is male.
+Season 8 saw the introduction of the very first female tier 100 skin, but every other skin up until Season 3 of Chapter 2 was male.
 With serious players preferring female skins because they are generally skinnier and harder to hit, don’t be surprised to see a few more female skins in subsequent Fortnite seasons.

 So with plenty to pick from, what are the best Fortnite tier 100 skins?
 Which will give your enemies the heebie-jeebies, and which will make them look at you like you’re some kind of small dog with an overactive bladder?
 Here’s our ranking, which we will be adding to over time as seasons go by.

 It seems like Epic mixed up the tier 1 and 100 skins for Season 9; Vendetta has entry-level Battle Pass skin written all over him.
 A relatively neat skin, Vendetta’s weak “final form” make his a tier 100 to forget when compared to the others.

 Plus, conceptually Vendetta’s just very similar to Drift, minus the absolutely massive cloak.
 At this time of writing, we still don’t know how Vendetta fits into Fortnite canon, either, and we probably never will.
 Comfortably the worst tier 100.